Un-Men: In other media

-The Un-Men appear in Swamp Thing, consisting of Dr. Deemo (voiced by Errol Slue), a bokor who speaks in rhyme and was mutated into a snake; Skinman (Gordon Masten), a zombie mutated into a bat; Weed Killer (Joe Matheson), a plant exterminator mutated into a leech/centipede monster; and Bayou Jack (Philip Akin), who was mutated into a mantis-like monster.
+An original incarnation of the Un-Men appear in Swamp Thing.
+It consisting of Dr. Deemo (voiced by Errol Slue), a bokor who speaks in rhyme and was mutated into a snake-like creature; Skinman (voiced by Gordon Masten), a zombie-like man who was mutated into a bat-like creature; Weedkiller (voiced by Joe Matheson), a gas mask-wearing plant exterminator who was mutated into a leech/centipede monster; and Bayou Jack (voiced by Philip Akin), a Vietnam war veteran who was mutated into a mantis-like monster.
 This version of the group are humans who were temporarily mutated by Anton Arcane's transducer machine.